 To avoid further large declines in their bond fund portfolios, investors will need to seek out more alternatives that have less interest-rate sensitivity.
-This is where the new PowerShares Global Short Term High Yield Bond Portfolio
+This is where the new PowerShares Global Short Term High Yield Bond Portfolio can help.

 The fund can own sovereign debt, quasi-government debt and corporate debt.
 It is a high-yield fund so the credit quality is low.
 The ratings breakdown allocates 48% to BB-rated debt, 24% B and 21% in C rated bonds.